Fibromyalgia: Causal and risk factors

 The cause of fibromyalgia is unknown.
 However, several risk factors, genetic and environmental, have been identified.

 Fibromyalgia may have a variety of causal factors, including disease, trauma, psychological and social emotional factors.
 Thus more than one pathophysiological state may cause fibromyalgia.

 Genetics

-Genetics plays a major role in fibromyalgia and may explain up to 50% of the disease's susceptibility.
+Genetics plays a major role in fibromyalgia and may explain up to 50% of disease susceptibility.
 Fibromyalgia is potentially associated with polymorphisms of genes in the serotonergic, dopaminergic and catecholaminergic systems.
 Several genes have been suggested as candidates for susceptibility to fibromyalgia.
-These include SLC6A4, TRPV2, MYT1L, NRXN3, and the 5-HT2A receptor 102T/C polymorphism.
+These include a coding variation in Huntingtin, SLC6A4, TRPV2, MYT1L, NRXN3, and the 5-HT2A receptor 102T/C polymorphism.
 The heritability of fibromyalgia is estimated to be higher in patients younger than 50.

 Nearly all the genes suggested as potential risk factors for fibromyalgia are associated with neurotransmitters and their receptors.
-Neuropathic pain and major depressive disorder often co-occur with fibromyalgia — the reason for this comorbidity appears to be due to shared genetic abnormalities, which leads to impairments in monoaminergic, glutamatergic, neurotrophic, opioid and proinflammatory cytokine signaling.
-In these vulnerable individuals, psychological stress or illness can cause abnormalities in inflammatory and stress pathways that regulate mood and pain.
-Eventually, a sensitization and kindling effect occurs in certain neurons leading to the establishment of fibromyalgia and sometimes a mood disorder.

 Stress and adverse life experiences

 Stress may be a precipitating factor in the development of fibromyalgia.
 A 2018 systematic review found low quality evidence supporting an association between fibromyalgia and traumatic events, and noted a lack of prospective studies.
 A 2021 meta-analysis of case-control studies found abuse and other lifetime stressors to be strongly associated with fibromyalgia.
 People with fibromyalgia had approximately three times the odds of reporting any type of abuse, and approximately twice the odds of reporting medical trauma or other stressors.
 A 2024 review of violence and chronic pain in women found "strong associations between an adult history of violent victimization and chronic pain" and that "the impact of violence on fibromyalgia was significant."
 A 2014 review argued that existing evidence entailed too many methodological limitations, such as reliance on recollections and confounding, to support that physical trauma could cause fibromyalgia.

 Some of the other FM risk markers below may include stress elements.